shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 {% endhighlight %}

 ![MOEAs](../assets/img/rotav_OE_3d.png)

 <br>

-# Visualize objective tradeoffs using parallel coordinate plots
+## Visualization 3: Parallel Coordinate Plots

-If there are more than 3 objectives, using 3d plots may not be that effective.
-Instead, we can try using parallel coordinate plots, which are better equipped to handle many objectives.
+Using 3D plotting may not be an effective visualization strategy for high-dimensional objective spaces.
+Instead, we can try using [parallel coordinate plotting](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/parcoords.html), which is a technique that is better equipped to handle 3+ objectives.

 {% highlight ruby %}
+# Parallel Coordinates Plot Example

+# Begin by rescaling objectives.
+Get the maximum and minimum value of each objective result.
 limits = parcoords.get_limits(df_outcomes)
-# Get the maximum and minimum value of each objective result
+# Set the lower limit of all objectives to zero.
 lower_lim = limits.loc[0, list(df_outcomes)]
-# Set the lower limit of all objectives to zero
+# Set the upper limit of all objectives to one.
 upper_lim = limits.loc[1, list(df_outcomes)]

-# Set the upper limit of all objectives to one
+# Normalize the limits to make tradeoff plots easier to read (same scale)
 lower_lim_for_sub = lower_lim
 lower_lim_for_sub[2] = 0
 upper_lim_for_sub = upper_lim
 upper_lim_for_sub[2] = 1
 normalized_limits = df_outcomes - lower_lim_for_sub
 normalized_limits = normalized_limits/upper_lim_for_sub

-# Normalize the limits to make tradeoff plots easier to read (same scale)
+# If you want to differentiate by policy, map the experiment set to the objective space.
 df_normalized_limits = normalized_limits.assign(policy=experiments['policy'])
 df_normalized_limits['policy'] = df_normalized_limits['policy'].map({p:i for i, p in enumerate(set(experiments['policy']))})
 newlimits = parcoords.get_limits(df_normalized_limits)